arthursb2016/vuetify-time-range-picker/README.md

 A time range picker based on [Vuetify](https://vuetifyjs.com/), made so users can easily pick a one day time interval.

+Compatible with **Vue 2 and Vuetify 2**.
+If you need a Vue 3 and Vuetify 3 compatible version: [check the upgraded version](https://www.npmjs.com/package/vuetify3-time-range-picker).

 ![Demo](images/demo.gif?raw=true)

 ## Installation